-Roco, based in Salzburg, Austria, is a manufacturer of model railway
+Roco, based in Bergheim/Salzburg, Austria, is a manufacturer of model railway

 equipment.
 The company was founded in 1960 by Ing.
-Heinz Rössler and started with a plastic 'minitank'
+Heinz Rössler and started out making plastic sand buckets and miniature

 series.
 Only a few years later, the 'minitanks' were followed by Roco wagon models of American prototypes,